TaiMingLu/Genex-Re/rebuttal.md

 Table 3 is intended to evaluate the generation quality of Genex by comparing it to other novel view synthesis methods.
 In this experiment, we place an object in the scene, use Genex to simulate forward movement, and evaluate the generated observation of this object from a new perspective (e.g., generating a high-quality back view given a front view).
 This process is an essential aspect of creating a coherent and realistic generated world.
 All the compared models are specifically designed and trained for cyclic or rotational novel view generation.
 This experiment does not involve views captured from a vehicle’s perspective.
 Could you elaborate on what makes this comparison "unfair"?
 We would be glad to provide additional clarification or further details regarding any concerns about this comparison.

-Second, one of the main motivations for using a panorama-based representation is its capacity for pure rotation, which significantly facilitates world exploration.
+In addition, one of the main motivations for using a panorama-based representation is its capacity for pure rotation, which significantly facilitates world exploration.
 While real-world vehicle dynamics do not allow for pure rotation, Genex’s effectiveness is highlighted by its ability to overcome this limitation with unlimited rotation and navigation.
 This enables agents to fully observe their surroundings, supporting more robust decision-making.

 Finally, our work is not limited to navigation from the perspective of a vehicle.
-Genex is designed for various embodied scenarios, enabling imaginative exploration from the observation of a person, a car, or any other agent.
+Genex is capable for almost all embodied scenarios, enabling imaginative exploration from the observation of a person, a car, or any other agent.